sudarshna-patel/ah-promo-forecast/README.md

-# ✨ Personal Note

-First of all, let me just say — I absolutely loved working on this project and exploring ways to turn a notebook into a full ML app.

----

 # 📈 Promo Uplift ML Application

-This project contains a machine learning application that predicts sales uplift during promotional campaigns for Albert Heijn.
+This project contains a machine learning application that predicts sales uplift during promotional campaigns for a retailer.
 The application is built using **FastAPI** for the web interface, **MLflow** for experiment tracking and model serving, and **Docker** for containerized deployment.

 My vision was to build a platform where a user could Train, Predict, See training progress, Retrain the model, Monitor model performance and Load test the model.
 Additionally, I also wanted to include unit tests and integration tests.
 And, lastly, I also wanted to deploy it to the cloud using a CI/CD pipeline.
 Since in this task, I'm assuming hyperparameter tuning isn't necessary, it could have been implemented in the training module while tracking via MLflow — allowing the best model to be registered and served.